Krystalz42/42sh/README.md

 ./42sh
 ```

-## Content

-The shell support the following feature
+## The shell support the following feature

 ### Jobs control
 Binary can be execute in foreround and in background